j0fiN/utile/docs/examples.md

 **NOTE:**

 - This example requires sk-learn, numpy libraries.
-Objects are not made global within the processor, which means objects does not change its state globally after passing through the processor decorator.
-- To retain the state use get_result=True.
+ - Objects are not made global within the processor, which means objects does not change its state globally after passing through the processor decorator.
+To retain the state use `get_result=True`.
 - Always check if your program is running directly or by some other module using `if __name__ == "__main__": ...`.
 ```python